Jacek-Kosy/DoublyLinkedList/README.md

   destructor for deleting all the nodes including sentinel

-The main function contains code created for testing purposes.
+The main function contains code written for testing purposes.